wsldankers/bijson/README.md

 #### 0x30..0x3F: array

 Corresponds to a Javascript array.
 The lower two bits (bits 0 and 1) denote the size of the following length-1 integer that describes the number of items in the array.
 This integer is followed by that number-1 of integers denoting offsets of array entries.
 Bits 2 and 3 together denote the size of each offset.
+The type identification bytes are not included in the item offsets.
+When fetching the n'th item, add n to the offset.
 The last entry's size is inferred from the total size of the array representation.

 #### 0x40..0x7F: object